Codecademy/docs/content/dart/concepts/list/terms/firstWhere/firstWhere.md

 - 'paths/computer-science'
 ---

 The **`.firstWhere()`** method in Dart is a built-in **List** method that allows you to find the first element in a list that satisfies a given condition.
-It takes a function as an argument that returns a boolean value, indicating whether the current element satisfies the condition.
 If the condition is satisfied, that element is returned, if not, a default value is returned.

 ## Syntax